BroCod3/DefHack/README.md

 Project For DefHack Hackathon by Team **BroCode**.

 ## Problem Statements
-As we all know, we are in the phase of pandemic covid-19, and students are forced to do their schooling through online means.</br>
+As we all know, we are in the phase of Coronavirus (COVID-19) pandemic, and the students are forced to do their schooling through online means.</br>
-- This created a barrier between the student teacher relationship, and between the fellow colleagues.
+- This created a barrier in student teacher relationship, and between the fellow colleagues.
 - The managements are failing to provide adequate support to both the students and faculties.
 - All Students are facing problems in time management of classes.
 - All the facilities provided by the management such as library, labs etc remain unused.
 - More mental pressure for the students.

 ## Solution
-An All-In-One Platform To Meet 80% Of Your Needs In Your School, College or University.
+An All-In-One Platform To Meet 80% Of Students Need In School, College or University. </br>
 Meet our product **Qnet**.

 ![Qnet Home](https://github.com/AlexyPulivelil/DefHack/blob/main/Assets/Home%20UI.jpg)

 ## Features

-- **Voice Assistant** : An important feature in the app, which can perform all the features below.
+- **Voice Assistant** : The important feature in the app, which can perform all the features below.
 - **Class Scheduling:** Helps faculties to schedule classes, which makes easier for the students to know the time.
-- **Attendance Alert:** Gives a alert when attendance is low.
+- **Attendance Alert:** Gives alert when attendance is low.
 - **Fee Payment:** Exam fee and other Academic related fees can be payed with ease.
 - **Library:** This include notes, previous year question papers and all the reference books within the syllabus.
 - **Academic Status:** Shows detailed view of acedamic performance.